swarajdasari/swarajdasari/README.md

 ## 🧑‍💻 Who Am I?

-I'm a passionate **Full Stack MERN Developer** with a knack for solving real-world problems through technology.
+I'm a passionate **Full Stack WEB Developer** with a knack for solving real-world problems through technology.
 I specialize in building **secure, scalable** applications and love working with **real-time systems** and **cutting-edge AI/ML tools**.

 ---